Lightning: Detection and monitoring

 In addition to ground-based lightning detection, several instruments aboard satellites have been constructed to observe lightning distribution.
-These include the Optical Transient Detector (OTD), aboard the OrbView-1 satellite launched on April 3, 1995, and the subsequent Lightning Imaging Sensor (LIS) aboard TRMM launched on November 28, 1997.
+Some of the first satellite-based observations were made in the late 1970s.
+The global and tropical long-term climatology of lightning has been observed by the Optical Transient Detector (OTD), aboard the OrbView-1 satellite launched on April 3, 1995, and the subsequent Lightning Imaging Sensor (LIS) aboard TRMM launched on November 28, 1997.
+In addition, the ISS carried a LIS instrument for three years from March 2017.